 - 1995 – FSA pioneered accreditation in the state and was co-founder of the Commission for Florida Law Enforcement Accreditation – a program that encourages law-enforcement agencies to maintain the highest standards of professional law enforcement for our communities.
 As vacancies are created on the commission, the FSA president is responsible for appointing their replacement.

-- 1995 – Florida Sheriffs were instrumental in the creation of the Florida Criminal Justice Executive Institute which provides executive level training criminal justice executives through out the state.
+- 1995 – Florida sheriffs were instrumental in the creation of the Florida Criminal Justice Executive Institute which provides executive level training for criminal justice executives through out the state.

 - 1998 – FSA helped to create the Florida Corrections Accreditation Commission and has been a leader in developing "minimum standards" for law enforcement and corrections in the state and nation.
-In the mid 1980s, the Florida Sheriffs were on the ground floor of the Florida Model Jail Standards committee, forerunner to the Florida Corrections Accreditation Commission.
 FSA was the first to certify Florida Jail Inspectors under these programs and continues to offer the only Jail Inspector Certification course and certification in the state.